The Nose Knows Smell but How About Taste?

 The goal of this project is to investigate the influence of smell on taste.

 Feeling hungry?
 How about some spicy salsa with some salty chips?
 Or if you're more of the health conscious type, then a tasty snack of tangy yogurt and fresh sweet strawberries might hit the spot.
 All these foods taste flavorful because the surface of the tongue hosts up to 10,000 specialized microscopic taste buds designed to detect salty, sweet, sour, or bitter sensations.
 Combined together, their signals send wonderfully distinct messages to the brain so we can differentiate the subtle taste of hundreds of different flavors.

 Taste is truly a sensory bonanza, but is it totally limited to the tongue?
 We know that some things affect taste, and being sick is the most familiar example.
 We simply do not taste food as well when our heads are stuffy and our noses are clogged.
 Does that mean smell contributes as much or more to taste as our talented taste buds?
-In this DragonflyTV video, two students set out to answer this question.
-Check it out to see how they designed a clever experiment to evaluate the importance of smell on taste.
-Then read on to find out how to set up a similarly delicious experiment of your own.
+However, you cannot intentionally get a bunch of people sick to do your science project!
+Instead, you can simulate loss of smell by asking people to wear nose plugs.
+Then, you can conduct an experiment to find out if loss of smell affects people's sense of taste.